kragen/derctuo/segments-and-blocks.md

 A potentially more interesting kind of microcontroller to use for this is the J1A Forth-like processor.
-It might be reasonable to extend it to do many of the block and node operations "in hardware", run several processors concurrently inside a single FPGA, and perhaps reconfigure other parts of the FPGA dynamically to assist with other computations.
+It might be reasonable to extend it to do many of the block and node operations “in hardware”, run several processors concurrently inside a single FPGA, and perhaps reconfigure other parts of the FPGA dynamically to assist with other computations.